IA92/Automated_Nerves_Detection_Demo/README.md

     - Scipy >= 1.1.0
     - Csv >= 1.0

-3. Download the svs files (e.g. xxxxx.svs) from https://doi.org/10.5281/zenodo.4459863 and place it in dataFiles>svs files folder.
+3. Download the svs files (e.g. xxxxx.svs) from https://doi.org/10.5281/zenodo.4459863 and place it in dataFiles>"svs files" folder.
 4. Ensure that the annotation files (e.g. AnnotFile xxxxx.csv) are in dataFiles>"annot csv" folder.
 5. Ensure that the pretrained model (e.g. pretrained_DL-B.h5) is in dataFiles>"pretrained models" folder.
 6. Ensure that sArea.csv and sArea_Demo.csv files are in dataFiles folder.